 You can show a progress bar with a sub goal or donation goal in your overlay.
-Opinions are divided on these.
-Avoid blatant begging and instead make it fun and help your viewers understand what the goal will achieve.
-Maybe it’s a new emote, equipment, a better strram schedule, path to partner, twitchcon, etc.).
+Avoid blatant begging — make it fun and help your viewers understand what the goal will achieve.
+Maybe it’s a new emote, equipment, a better stream schedule, path to partner, Twitch Con, etc.).
 For really fun and meaningful ideas, see our post on Twitch Stream Sub Goals.

 Submit Video or Audio with Donations

 Your streaming software likely has a way for your viewers to request a clip with their tips.
 StreamElements lets your viewers request a YouTube clip.
 You can also set a cost per second and a max clip length.
 Use features like this for a video alert box or the audio only.

 It’s fun to hear your message turned to voice on stream.
 Set up Text to Speech under your alert settings in Streamlabs or Stream Elements.

 You can set the minimum cheer amount for a message to appear on stream.
 A lot of streamers have a 100 bits minimum.
 On the other hand, Cryaotic has so many viewers that his text to speech is at a minimum of 1000 bits.